 National Dance Week was formed in 1981 when a group of dance-related organizations began a strong grassroots movement to bring greater recognition to dance in the United States.
-The National Dance Foundation was established as a non-profit foundation in 2011 with the mission to expose and introduce as many people as possible to the enjoyment and benefits of dance through promoting dance in schools, expanding community awareness, and increasing professional development.
-The National Dance Foundations 3 pillars are inclusion, kindness, and community in dance.
+National Dance Week celebrations occur annually the last week in April throughout the nation to increase public awareness and appreciation of various forms of dance.

 This year the City of Eugene’s Cultural Services will hold its annual event featuring more than 25 vibrant dance activities that will enliven spaces in and around downtown for movers and shakers of all ages.
 These functions will run until Sunday, May 1st and include dance classes, innovative performances, movie screenings, and virtual content, like dance videos from local creators.
 Other activities include morning Tai Chi workshops and weekday lunchtime performances at Kesey Square as well as “Healthy Moves Workshops” at the Park Blocks, all for FREE.

 In collaboration with NDW and the Springfield Public Library’s Children’s Day, West African Cultural Arts Institute will be offering a performance on Saturday, April 30from 10-10:45 am with an audience participation dance jam towards the end of that time slot.
 Come stop by, get a free children’s book, and celebrate National Dance Week to the sound of live drumming!